Short definition

 |---|---|

-| Tracking brand mentions and volume | Reading cultural trends in the category |
+| Tracking brand mentions and volume | Reading the cultural trends moving the category |

-| Real-time alerts for spikes or crises | Early detection of narratives and reputational risk |
+| Real-time alerts for spikes or a brewing crisis | Catching narratives and reputation risk early |

-| Recurring share of voice reports | Mapping audience players and motivations |
+| Recurring share of voice reports | Mapping the players and motivations in your audience |

-| Operational community management response | Pre-event read for C-level decisions |
+| Day-to-day community management response | A pre-event read for a C-level decision |

-| Quantitative benchmarking against competitors | Qualitative diagnosis of positioning |
+| Quantitative benchmarking against competitors | A qualitative diagnosis of where you stand |

 Frequently asked questions